kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/server_detailed_design.md

 9. CPU Cooler
   * Since the server will be running 24/7 and will be doing very heavy computations due to the number of video feeds being inputted and the amount of processing required for the AI algorithm and the mobile application queries, to prevent the CPU from overheating, a cooling mechanism is needed.
 The CPU cooler must be able to be fitted into the case.

+In addition, all parts must be compatible with each other in terms of socket size, form factor, etc.

 ## Buildable Schematic

 ![Figure 1.
 Server Components within Case](../3D&#32;Models/Server.png)